-Provincial Definition of Rehabilitation Intensity
+Rehabilitation Intensity is:

 Time that a patient is engaged in active face-to-face treatment which is monitored or guided by a rehabilitation therapist.

-The CESN hosted a Rehabilitation Intensity Forum on March 21, 2017.
+Rehabilitation Intensity Forum – March 21, 2017

-Additional Tools and Resources:
+Additional Rehab Intensity Tools and Resources:

-Exploring Opportunities to Increase Therapy Intensity – Report Back (Knowledge Exchange)
+- Exploring Opportunities to Increase Therapy Intensity – Report Back (Knowledge Exchange)

-Regional Quality Assurance Framework for Rehabilitation Intensity (Mar 14 2017)
+- Regional Quality Assurance Framework for Rehabilitation Intensity (Mar 14 2017)

-Rehabilitation Intensity Cause and Effect
+- Rehabilitation Intensity Cause and Effect

-Driver Diagram – CESN RI forum
+- Driver Diagram – CESN RI forum

-For access to all resources developed by the OSN Rehabilitation Intensity Working Group, please click on the following link
+For access to all resources developed by the OSN Rehabilitation Intensity Working Group, please click on the following link: